 Mr Nathan set out to build an institution that differed from its local and overseas counterparts.
-The local think tank scene was then still relatively underdeveloped.
-A handful of thought centres focused mainly on domestic issues, and lacked a dedicated institution that taught courses at graduate level that could generate strategic insights on how to navigate the intricate world where security, defence and politics intersect.
-IDSS was intended to overcome these blind spots.
+The local think tank scene was then still relatively underdeveloped and a handful of thought centres focused mainly on domestic issues.
+IDSS was envisioned to be an institution that taught graduate level courses which could generate strategic insights on how to navigate the intricate world where security, defence, and politics intersect.
 Mr Nathan quickly helped IDSS establish its beginnings as a graduate education institution by assisting it to launch its first programme, the Master of Science in Strategic Studies, in 1998.

-Mr Nathan created the motto “Ponder the Improbable”.
-He insisted on research being policy-relevant, and often exhorted faculty and research staff to “ponder the improbable”.
-The motto is indicative of the demands of cognitive rigor expected of staff and students in the course of their research or lessons.
+Mr Nathan created the motto “Ponder the Improbable” and insisted that all research be policy-relevant.
+The motto is indicative of the demands of cognitive rigour expected of staff and students in the course of their research or lessons.

 Nurturing and Growing the School